 The draft Statement of Accounts (SOA) for 2019/20 was approved for issue by the Section 151 Officer & Strategic Finance Lead on 23 July 2020.
+The Statement of Accounts were then reviewed by the Audit Committee on 30 July 2020.
+The audited accounts were authorised for issue on 15 October 2020.
 This is also the date up to which events after the reporting period have been considered.
+There are no events which took place after 31 March 2020 which require disclosure.